 You can use the --usekandoMaintainKey or --useThirdPartyKey options to configure a repo for an AccuRev Server that uses either kandoMaintain or a third-party issue tracking system.
-For more information, see Enable and Use Change Packages.
+For more information, see Change packages.

 If your site does use change packages, the --cpkPattern option can be used to specify a regular expression setting that determines what your users need to put in their Git commit comments so that AccuRev knows what issue the change applies to.
 A discussion of Java regular expressions is beyond the scope of this document, but here is an example: